DIR-LAB/ycsb-storedsbench/README.md

 # pmemids_bench

-pmemids_bench is a C++ version of YCSB based benchmark suite that includes seven commonly used indexing data structures implemented in four persistent modes and four parallel modes.
+pmemids_bench is a C++ version of YCSB based benchmark suite that includes seven commonly used indexing data structures implemented in four persistent modes and four parallel modes (shown in later table).

 ## Quick Start